"Ontario Place Is The Place To Be"

 Into my teens and twenties, I visited often, I saw one of the first IMAX films made “North of Superior” at the Cinesphere and caught world class musical acts in its cozy open-air venue, the Forum.
 All this on a tiny Island with both the impressive Toronto city skyline and the great expanse of Lake Ontario in view gave me a feeling that Ontario Place is the Place to Be.

 Ontario Place opened on May 22, 1971, and operated as a theme park centred around Ontario themes and family attractions.
-The park closed in 2011, though parts of the site, including the Cinesphere, Budweiser Stage, and Echo Beach performance venues are still in use.
-In 2012 the Government of Ontario announced that it would close for redevelopment.
-It has since reopened as a park without admission but without several of the old attractions.
-The gift of Ontario Place today is its great walking and biking trails right on the shoreline of Lake Ontario amongst its still futuristic looking yet deteriorating architecture.
+The park closed in 2011, though parts of the site, including the Cinesphere, Budweiser Stage, and Echo Beach performance venues remained open.
+In 2012 the Government of Ontario announced that it would close for redevelopment and it was reopened as a park without admission but without several of the old attractions, it had great walking and biking trails right on the shoreline of Lake Ontario amongst its still futuristic looking yet deteriorating architecture.
+Then in April 2021 Doug Ford announced a controversial master plan to rebuild and redevelop Ontario Place including the move of the Ontario Science Centre to the site.

 Cinesphere 2